architest/pymeeus/README.md

 ## What's new

+* 0.3.10
+    * Fixed characters with the wrong encoding
 * 0.3.9
     * Relaxed requirements, added contributor molsen234, and fixed format problems showed by flake8
 * 0.3.8
     * Fixed undefined variable in Epoch.tt2ut
 * 0.3.7
     * Fix bug when using fractional seconds, minutes, hours or days, plus documentation improvements
 * 0.3.6
     * Add method to compute rising and setting times of the Sun
 * 0.3.5